Perspective in photography may seem like a technical topic, but don’t be fooled; you can use perspective to enhance pretty much any composition.

 So if you want to convey depth through a strong diminishing scale perspective, make sure you position your foreground subject close to the lens.

-Tips to Use Perspective in Photography
+Tips For Using Perspective in Photography

-Now that you’re familiar with the ins-and-outs of perspective, I’m going to share some easy tips for enhancing perspective in your photos, starting with:
+Now that you’re familiar with the ins and outs of perspective, I’m going to share some easy tips for enhancing perspective in your photos, starting with:

+Tip 1.
 Use Foreground Elements to Emphasize Depth

 Remember how I talked about diminishing scale perspective above?